 The Vienna Secession (Wiener Secession- Vereinigung Bildender Künstler Österreichs) was an art movement formed in 1897 by a group of Austrian artists who had resigned from the Association of Austrian Artists, housed in the Vienna Künstlerhaus.
-The main artists involved with this movement was the painter Gustav Klimt, designer Joseph Olbrich, and architects Josef Hoffmann and Peter Behrens.
+The main artists and designers involved with this movement were Gustav Klimt, Joseph Olbrich, Josef Hoffmann, Alfred Roller, and Peter Behrens.

 Our gallery section features the work of prominent graphic artists from the period.
 It is constantly being updated with new work and artists related to The Vienna Secession and Art Nouveau movement.
 Our Exhibitions and Events page has a list of upcoming and past exhibitions around the world.
 If you would like to contribute an image or event not currently listed on the site, please contact us.